Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 koioi0ing the arrow keys on a keyboard,
 it would be possible to provide the coarse screen-space selection
 needed by most apps.
-A further analysis of the design of a keyboard-input only app UI
+A further analysis indicated that
-indicated that we could also do away with Windows
-and replace the control-panel spatial control layout app metaphor
+if we did away with the spatial control-panel metaphor
-with a temporal user-activity based design metaphor.
+it could be replaced with a temporal, user-activity based design metaphor.
 The EngageUI user interface toolkit that was designed as a result
 turned out to be simple and easy to implement.
 It is described later in this document.